 Undergraduate students, except those in the final year, may apply to repeat the failed modules only as an internal candidate.
-However, if you opt to repeat the failed modules only, you must complete a ‘Request to Repeat Failed Modules’ form (available from the ‘Forms and Documents’ section of the Academic Registry’s Blackboard site).
-In such cases, the marks attained in the following session will be capped for students in Level 2 (and Level 3 of an advanced initial degree).
+However, if you opt to repeat the failed modules only, you must complete a ‘Request to Repeat Failed Modules’ form (available from the ‘Forms and Documents’ section of the Academic Registry’s MyStudies site).
+In such cases, the marks attained in the following session will be capped for students in Level 5 (and Level 6 of an advanced initial degree).
 Each application will be assessed with reference to the requirements of external agencies such as the UK Visas and Immigration.
-A copy of the ‘Request to Repeat Failed Modules’ form can be obtained from the University’s Intranet.

 It is your responsibility to check with your College that the modules(s) to be redeemed will be available during the following academic session.

-The cases of students who sit supplementary examinations will be considered by the September Progression Board.
+The cases of students who sit supplementary examinations will be considered by the Re-sit Progression Board, normally in September.